-2018 is Take Stock Farm's first growing season, and we have a lot in store.
+2019 is Take Stock Farm's second growing season, and we have a lot in store.
 Here is a sampling of what we plan to grow, all within organic standards:

 Beans, beets, broccoli, cabbage, lettuces, salad mixes, kale, spinach, herbs, flowers, tomatoes, corn, zucchini, winter squash, onions, garlic, carrots, collards, chard, and more!

 As for tillage, we aim to use the tractor as little as possible.
 Tractors are very heavy machines that cause a lot of soil compaction.
 Plus, tractor implements like plows and harrows, though convenient and effective, often damage the soil structure and microbiology when they're used.
-When hand tools won't quite get a job done, we turn to our BCS, a "two-wheeled tractor", next.
-This little machine is far lighter and smaller than a conventional tractor but can do almost everything just as well.
+We employ our tractor only when absolutely necessary.